Peter Norbeck

 Peter Norbeck (August 27, 1870 – December 20, 1936) was an American politician from South Dakota.
-After serving two terms as the ninth Governor of South Dakota, Norbeck was elected to three consecutive terms as a United States Senator.
-Norbeck was the first native-born Governor of South Dakota to serve in office, and the first native-born U.S. Senator from South Dakota.
-(Norbeck was born in the portion of the Dakota Territory that would later become the state of South Dakota).
+After serving two terms as the ninth governor of South Dakota, he was elected to three consecutive terms as a United States senator.
+Norbeck was the first native-born governor of South Dakota to serve in office, and the first native-born U.S. senator from South Dakota (he was born in the portion of the Dakota Territory that would later become the state of South Dakota).
 He is best remembered as "Mount Rushmore's great political patron", for promoting the construction of the giant sculpture at Mount Rushmore and securing federal funding for it.

 Early life and education

-Norbeck was the oldest of six children born to immigrants George (born in Jämtland, Sweden) and Karen (Larsen) Norbeck, who was Norwegian.
-At the time of Norbeck's birth, his family was living in a dugout on the family's 160 acre, located 8 mi northeast of Vermillion, Dakota Territory.
+Norbeck was the eldest of six children born to immigrants George (born in Jämtland, Sweden) and Karen (Larsen) Norbeck, who was Norwegian.
+At the time of Norbeck's birth, his family was living in a dugout on the family's 160 acre, located 8 mi northeast of Vermillion in the Dakota Territory.
 He attended the public schools and the University of South Dakota at Vermillion.
 In 1895 he was a contractor and driller of deep water, oil, and gas wells.
-He moved to Redfield, South Dakota in 1900 and added agricultural pursuits.
+He moved to Redfield, South Dakota, in 1900 and added agricultural pursuits.

-In June 1901 he married Lydia Theresa Anderson and they had three daughters, Nellie, Ruth, and Selma (aka Sally); and one son, Harold.
+He married Lydia Theresa Anderson in June 1901.
+They had three daughters, Nellie, Ruth, and Selma (aka Sally); and one son, Harold.